TerrenceHung/CSCD27-F16/assignments/03/README.md

 # CSCD27 Assignment 3

-So, You Want to be a Hacker?
+So, You Want to be a hacker?
 This is your chance.
 In this assignment you will have the chance to write your own exploits, penetrate a server and hack a web application:

 - Part 1.
 Vulnerability exploitation (Lab 9)
 - Part 2.
 Penetration Testing (Lab 6 & 10)